While Chinese New Year was celebrated throughout Metro Vancouver on February 5th, 2019, Richmond’s Thrangu Monastery celebrated the Tibetan New Year.

 TIP #4: Be sure to go in the monastery and have a look around – don’t just watch from outside.
 Once inside, have seat, take in the beauty of the room and admire all the intricate artwork.
 It’s an amazing place.

 TIP #6: If you like this kind of event then also consider checking out the Chinese New Year’s Eve festivities at Richmond’s International Buddhist Temple at 9160 Steveston Highway.
-That event takes place on Monday, February 4th, in 2019.
 The event there is even bigger and, for cultural experiences, it’s one of our favourites.
 The temple itself is also open to the public throughout the year.

 For more information about the Tibetan Lunar New Year Celebrations and its venue, check out the Thrangu Monastery website.
 (You can find their Calendar of Events under the “Practice Schedule” tab in the website’s menu bar).